 Sweetened naturally: No refined sugar, just clean, natural sweetness.

-Easy to make: Quick, simple, and ready in minutes.
+Easy to make: Quick, simple, and ready in minutes for a tasty breakfast, especially paired with high protein blueberry muffins.

 Ingredients and Substitutions